brookk16/Think-IT/README.md

 Modern styling was used, with brighter colours to clearly display data, along with custom tooltips and descriptive labels to avoid any confusion.

-A wireframe of the orignal requirement can be found within the "Course" file (think-it_wireframe.png).
+A wireframe of the orignal requirement can be found [here](https://github.com/brookk16/Think-IT/blob/master/Course/think-it_wireframe.png)

 ## Features